-Qh = Vh Nh

-Time precision (when included in the task):
+Qh = Vh \ Nh Time precision (when included in the task):

-Vt = Gate value (e.g. 180)

-Ei = Absolute error in seconds in gate i.
+Vt = Gate value (e.g. 180) Ei = Absolute error in seconds in gate i.

 Maximum error is Vt.

 Time gates not crossed do not add error.

-Qt = \sum (Vt - Ei) (sum of gate value minus time error each gate crossed)

-Speed (when included in the task):
+Qt = $\sum$ (Vt - Ei) (sum of gate value minus time error each gate crossed) Speed (when included in the task):

 Vs = Relative value for the speed term

 S = Pilot's speed in the speed section

-Qv = Vs S / Smax
+Qv = Vs \ S / Smax

-Total:

-Q = Qh - Qt + Qv

-P = 1000 Q / Qmax
+Total: Q = Qh + Qt + Qv P = 1000 \ Q / Qmax

 Penalties

 Each photo or marker correctly identified and located on the map to within 2mm and any ground speed element will score as briefed.
-The following penalties will apply:

-- Takeoff deck penalty: 20%

-- Landing deck penalty: 20%

-- Backtracking against the task direction or crossing a hidden gate backwards: 100%

-- Breach of Quarantine: 100%

-- Crossing a hidden gate twice invalidates the gate.
+The following penalties will apply: Backtracking against the task direction or crossing a hidden gate backwards: 100% Breach of Quarantine: 100% Crossing a hidden gate twice invalidates the gate.
 Examples

-A5 Navigation with unknown legs Follow a series of headings or known lines, finding markers and identifying ground features from photographs, and locating their positions on a map or crossing hidden gates.
+5. NAVIGATION WITH UNKNOWN LEGS Follow a series of headings or known lines, finding markers and identifying ground features from photographs, and locating their positions on a map or crossing hidden gates.
 It may be required to distinguish between on-track and off-track markers and ground features.
 Certain of the ground features or markers will indicate a change of heading or the start of a leg to another point.
 There may be timing gates to take times if part of the task must be evaluated for time precision or for speed.
 The task may finish with an outlanding.

-- A series of headings to follow or lines drawn on a map or a description of the procedure to draw them. - The location of a start point (SP) before which no markers, ground features or gates will be found. - Details of which markers or ground features indicate a point from which a new line must be drawn. - The location of a finish point (FP) after which no markers or ground features will be found Depending on the specific task design, competitors may be given: - Sealed instructions giving the location of next turn points or outlanding sites. - The time at which they must overfly the start point. - Photos of any ground features or description of canvas markers to be identified.
-If the task is to contain a speed prediction element before takeoff the competitor must either: - Declare the ground speed at which he plans to fly, or; - Select a ground speed from those specified at the briefing. - Declare crossing times at certain turn points.
-The task will normally start and finish with a Deck Takeoff and Deck Landing and after completing the landing the competitor will be required to enter a Quarantine area for scoring.
-Safety During the task competitors must not back track along the track line against the direction of the task.
-If there is a need to backtrack competitors must leave the track line and fly back well clear of it before rejoining the track line at an earlier point.
-SCORING Spatial precision:
+Summary Competitors will be given: A series of headings to follow or lines drawn on a map or a description of the procedure to draw them.
+The location of a start point (SP) before which no markers, ground features or gates will be found.
+Details of which markers or ground features indicate a point from which a new line must be drawn.
+The location of a finish point (FP) after which no markers or ground features will be found Depending on the specific task design, competitors may be given: Sealed instructions giving the location of next turn points or outlanding sites.
+The time at which they must overfly the start point.
+Photos of any ground features or description of canvas markers to be identified.
+If the task is to contain a speed prediction element before takeoff the competitor must either: Declare the ground speed at which he plans to fly, or; Select a ground speed from those specified at the briefing.
+Declare crossing times at certain turn points.
+After completing the landing the competitor will be required to enter a Quarantine area for scoring.
+Scoring Spatial precision: